Age determination in dinosaurs: Maturity

+Skeletal maturity

 A common indicator of skeletal maturity and somatic maturity in dinosaurs is the presence of an external fundamental system (EFS).
 An EFS is a grouping of closely spaced LAGs in the outermost cortex, caused by the animal's relatively slow growth as it approaches final size.
 It is often accompanied by a loss of vascularity; another indicator of skeletal and somatic maturity is the presence of an outer circumferential layer (OCL), which is avascular bone composed of slowly deposited parallel-fibered bone.

+The approximate degree of skeletal maturity that an animal has reached can also be inferred from the degree of fusion or co-ossification of bones.

+Sexual maturity

-Sexual maturity on the other hand is inferred when intrinsic fibres of the bone become much more well organized, which may be accompanied by the slowing growth of the animal.
+Sexual maturity is inferred when intrinsic fibres of the bone become much more well-organized, which may be accompanied by the slowing of growth of the animal.
+It may also be inferred when putative sociosexual structures become well developed, such as the cranial domes of pachycephalosaurs.
 As a result, there are two abrupt decreases in growth rate across a dinosaur's lifespan: the first when it reaches sexual maturity, and the second when it reaches skeletal and somatic maturity.